"Hardly a man takes a half hour's nap after dinner, but when he wakes

 MS page 18 Transcript page 18

-Images of Thoreau Manuscripts Now Available On Line: As of July 2015, six libraries have scanned and digitized some or all of their Thoreau manuscripts: the Abernethy Library at Middlebury College, the Beinecke Library at Yale University, the Berg Collection at the New York Public Library, the Harry Ransom Center at the University Of Texas at Austin, the John Hay Library at Brown University, and the Houghton Library at Harvard University, which provides access to digital images in several collections of Thoreau material--MS Am 278.5-278.5.25, MS Am 1280.214.1, MS Am 3032, and HEW 12.7.10.
+Images of Thoreau Manuscripts Now Available On Line: As of July 2015, seven libraries have scanned and digitized some or all of their Thoreau manuscripts: the Abernethy Library at Middlebury College, the Beinecke Library at Yale University, the Berg Collection at the New York Public Library, the William Munroe Special Collections at the Concord Free Public Library, the Harry Ransom Center at the University of Texas at Austin, the John Hay Library at Brown University, and the Houghton Library at Harvard University, which provides access to digital images in several collections of Thoreau material--MS Am 278.5-278.5.25, MS Am 1280.214.1, MS Am 3032, and HEW 12.7.10.

 Links to letters to and from Thoreau that are included in these digital collections can be found at Correspondence 1-3.